-Purpose: One approach to identify a question question is to conduct a literature review, that is to explore published research that has already been conducted which is related to your problem.
-A literature review is also an essential component of the introduction to your research paper.
+Purpose: One approach to identify and motivate a research question is to conduct a literature review.
+A literature review explores published research that has already been conducted which is related to your problem.
+A literature review is often an essential component of a research proposal, a research report, or an academic research paper.
 A review of existing literature is used to 1) introduce your reader to relevant background knowledge on the topic and 2) motivate your research question by identifying some aspect of the topic that is important to be answered.